pastelnetwork/gonode/supernode/README.md

 ## Troubleshooting

 ##### `failed to load tensor model`

 This means that `supernode` did not find tensforflow models; the path where it tries to load them is [work-dir](# --work-dir)`/tfmodels`.
 By default [default_dir](# default_dir)`/supernode/tfmodels`

+##### `go: finding module for package .... mocks`

+We do not commit mock files, this is only needed for development and their lack, does not affect to build the package.
+But if you need to run unit tests or `go mod tidy`, you probably get an error.
+To fix this issue you need to [generate mock files](# Genreate mock files).

 ### Running unit tests